aehng/Lecture-Notes/Module2/Lec15-Mon_Feb_13/README.md

 *   Work on phase **0.
 Requirements Specification** of the new assignment *today*
     *   Wrap it up *tomorrow*
 *	Call on 2 designated questioners
-*	Hold a 3-minute stand-up scrum meeting with your team

 ## Assigned Reading: "How to Read Documentation"